jekyll-one-org/j1-template/_support/readme_files/J1 Template Repos/README.md

 tools expected to be in place with your OS:

 * Ruby language, version >= 2.7
-* Python language, version > 2.7 <1>
+* Python language, version > 2.7 (optional) <1>
 * Javascript language (NodeJS), version >= 14.x < 15.x
-* NPM, version >= 6.14
-* YARN, version >= 1.22 (optional) <2>
+* Git, version >= 2.29 (optional) <2>
-* Git, version >= 2.29 (optional) <3>
+* Jekyll, version 4.2.x

 <1> Required only for **full** Jupyter Notebook support.
-<2> Alternative CLI to manage NodeJS projects.
-<3>
+<2> Required only if J1 Projects should be managed as repos.

 **NOTE**: More current or older versions may work, but not tested.

 ## Development packages

-For some of the componentsJ1 is using, a working C/C++ development environment is needed to compile platform-specific libraries.
+For some of the components J1 is using, a working C/C++ development environment is needed to compile platform-specific libraries.
 Ensure that all dev packages are installed for your OS (Linux, OSX, or Windows).

 ### Development packages for Windows

-For Ruby on Windows, a installation using RubyInstaller is recommended.
+For Ruby on Windows, a installation using **RubyInstaller** is recommended.
 A current Ruby of version **3.1** is available at the [RubyInstaller](https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-3.1.2-1/rubyinstaller-devkit-3.1.2-1-x64.exe) site.

-Note, to automatically install a development environment for Ruby on Windows, a x64 version of Ruby should be installed that is already bundled with a **DEVKIT** (MSYS2 toolchain).
+Note, to automatically install a development environment for Ruby on *Windows*, a version of Ruby should be installed that is already **bundled** with a **DEVKIT** (MSYS2 toolchain).

 ### Development packages on Linux (Ubuntu)